The Able Diabetic

 Photograph of Sarah, type 1 diabetic author, in formal pose, looking straight at the camera

-Originally seeking to constrain her own diabetes into a small corner of life, over the many years that have passed, Sarah has found that the condition affects every part of life and is woven through all of life’s fabric.
-Type 1 diabetes is an invisible condition and so despite it being ever-present, people do not see the internal efforts involved in handling it.
+As a new type 1 diabetic, Sarah initially sought to constrain her condition into a small corner of life, but over the many years that have passed, Sarah has found that it affects every part of life and is woven through all of life’s fabric.
+Type 1 diabetes is an invisible condition and so despite it being ever-present, people do not see the internal efforts involved in handling diabetic life.
 The dual challenges of it being a permanent fixture and yet something peripheral to ‘real life’ are explored in many different situations.

 In Sarah’s case, the daily trial of managing the condition has not stopped her from living a full life, and in her books, she shares her many experiences, through three decades and different life stages.
 Not only does she cover the relevant medical details, but also details of her personal and emotional relationship with the disease and the challenges it brings.
 The hope is that because of this perspective, her books will become some of the best resources for type 1 diabetes management.